 Hamptons local, Toni Ross is slated to receive The Dick Cavett Artistic Champion Award on Opening Night, celebrating her artistic achievements and contributions to the industry over the years.
 Her paintings, installations, and sculptures have been showcased around the world and have left an indelible mark on the East End – she is one of its most prolific artists.
 Toni was the founding Chairman of the Board of HIFF in 1993 and for the ensuing five years, bringing to the organization a deep knowledge and passion for film, and a cultivation of artistic integrity outside of the fine arts.

-The Friday Night Centerpiece at Guild Hall (in their stunning state-of-the-art John Drew Theater) will be Brian De Palma’s ‘The Irishman’ starring Robert De Niro, Al Pacino and Joe Pesci – I can’t wait!
+The Friday Night Centerpiece at Guild Hall (in their stunning state-of-the-art John Drew Theater) will be Martin Scorsese’s ‘The Irishman’ starring Robert De Niro, Al Pacino and Joe Pesci – I can’t wait!
 Check out the Trailer on YouTube.

-De Palma will also be awarded the ‘HIFF Lifetime Achievement Award’ and Participate in ‘A Conversation With’ hosted by HIFF Co-Chair Alec Baldwin.
-“A Conversation With…’, is a ‘Q&A’ session with a film luminary (past interview subjects include Martin Scorsese, Steven Spielberg, Vanessa Redgrave, Frances McDormand, Sidney Lumet, Julian Schnabel, Isabella Rossellini, Gena Rowlands, and Robert Altman.
+Brian De Palma will be awarded the ‘HIFF Lifetime Achievement Award’ and Participate in ‘A Conversation With’ hosted by local fave and HamptonsFilm Co-Chair Alec Baldwin.
+“A Conversation With…’, is a ‘Q&A’ session with a film luminary (past interview subjects include Martin Scorsese, Steven Spielberg, Vanessa Redgrave, Frances McDormand, Sidney Lumet, Julian Schnabel, Isabella Rossellini, Gena Rowlands, and Robert Altman).

 As well as the prestigious opening & closing films and competition films, there are shorts, documentaries, international films, Breakthrough Artists, Views From Long Island, Winick Talks at Rowdy Hall, cocktail parties, award ceremonies and random star sightings…